Last Updated on June 22, 2021 by Max

-- No natural food humanity is consuming for millions of years of his evolution is capable of causing genetic or epigenetic alterations in the structure or function of the genes.
+- No natural food humanity is consuming for millions of years of its evolution is capable of causing genetic or epigenetic alterations in the structure or function of the genes.
 If there some, they must be negligible; otherwise, we’d have avoided this food.

 Let’s analyze the available scientific data and try to put two and two together.